 - Switch to retirement benefits at age 62, provided the widow qualifies for such benefits on her own record

 - Receive benefits as early as age 50, if the widow is disabled and that disability began before or within seven years of the spouse’s death

 Note: Both the deceased worker’s children and widow can receive benefits, even if the worker didn’t accrue enough work credits.
 If the surviving spouse is caring for the children of the deceased, she may receive benefits.
 The worker must have accrued 6 work credits (one and a half years) in the three years just prior to death.
 Widows should contact the SSA for details.

 Disabled widows may also receive benefits in ways that non-disabled widows cannot.

 Social Security Disability Survivor Benefits for Widow Assistance

-Consult the best disability attorneys around.
-Ensure your documentation is properly and completely filed.
+- Consult the best disability attorneys around.
+Ensure your documentation is properly filed.
 Appeal if necessary.
 Protect your legal rights and get the Social Security Administration (SSA) determination that you deserve.